+It's a binding experience, a reaching out to something apprehended but not yet comprehended, during which the religion ceases to be out there somewhere and becomes part of us.
 Early in this century a German scholar, Rudolph Otto, described the sense of coming alive to one's religion as a response to ultimate reality, a sense of touching and being deeply affected by a reality beyond what is known in everyday experience.
-Ctto used the term numinous to describe the emotional aura which surrounds the moment when we become aware of the mysterious reality which lies beyond the world of common experience.
+Otto used the term numinous for the emotional sure which surrounds the moment when the mysterious reality which lies beyond the world of common experience.
 Otto, a non-Jew, found the numinous present on various occasions, including a Yom Kippur service in a small North African synagogue.
 The worshippers were in white.
 The chant was minor-keyed and repetitive.
 The congregation moved with an hypnotic sway which swept the worshippers out of themselves and clearly took them beyond ordinary feelings and thoughts.